oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/model-in-image/_index.md

 Instead, Model in Image uses a
 WebLogic Deploy Tooling (WDT) model to specify your WebLogic configuration.

 WDT models are a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
-They compactly define a WebLogic domain using model files, variable properties files, and application archives files.
+They compactly define a WebLogic domain using model files, variable properties files, and application archive files.
 The WDT model format is described in the open source, [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) GitHub project, and the required directory structure for a WDT archive is specifically discussed [here](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/).

 Furthermore, the Model in Image auxiliary image option lets you supply your WDT models files, WDT variable files, and WDT archives files in a small separate image separate from your WebLogic image.